KateRitchie/nodejs-readme/README.md

   # Installation

-  test the install, use NPM inquirier version 8.6.4.2
+  Download NPM inquirer

   ## Usage

-  use node js in terminal

-# License
-    MIT
+  Open terminal, then run node index

+  # Copyright (c) KateRitchie.
+All rights reserved.
+    ISC

+  Licensed under the [ISC](https://choosealicense.com/licenses/isc/) license.

   ## Contribution

-   no
+   N/A

   ## Test

-  no
+  N/A

   ## Questions

-  If you have any questions about the repo, open an issue or contact me at ritchie.katie@gmail.com or on [GitHub](https://github.com/KateRitchie)
+  If you have any questions about the repo, open an issue or contact me at ritchie.kate@gmail.com or on [GitHub](https://github.com/KateRitchie).